Sergey Skorochkin: Biography

-Assassination
+Kidnapping and death

 On 1 February 1995, Skorochkin was kidnapped in Zaraysk at about 11:35 p.m. from the bar "At Viktor's" by a group of unknown men in camouflage clothing.
-The attackers introduced themselves as OMON officers, which is why Skorochkin offered no resistance.
+The attackers introduced themselves as OMON officers, which led Skorochkin to offer no resistance.
 His body was found the next day near the village of Sarybyevo, Lukhovitsky District.
 An autopsy showed that Skorochkin was shot five times in the head with a TT pistol, which severely disfigured his face.
 A mask was found next to the body, suggesting that the deputy saw the face of his killer before he died.
 The weapon from which Skorochkin was killed was found only in the spring, under the fallen snow.

-Vladimir Zhirinovsky demanded the most thorough investigation of the murder and declared at a meeting of the State Duma that it was a political murder.
+LDPR leader Vladimir Zhirinovsky demanded the most thorough investigation of the murder and declared at a meeting of the State Duma that it was a political murder.
 More than 200 deputies representing various factions attended the memorial service.